StationQ/Liquid/README.md

 ## News

+__2017/11/03 Updated Binaries__

+The latest version of Visual Studio/.Net/FSharp (2017) is incompatible with the binaries we've previously shipped for LIQ<i>Ui</i>\|&#x232A;.
+All the compiled examples will work, but new code or compiling from scripts will fail.
+The current version on the Github site has been updated to fix this.
+Following the [Getting Started](http://stationq.github.io/Liquid/getting-started/) is the easiest way to re-install everything.
+If you already have a version of VS2017, then you can skip that piece.

 __2017/09/26 Announcement of Microsoft Quantum__

 With the [Microsoft Ignite](https://www.youtube.com/watch?v=N3csr3fXBfo) announcement of our broader quantum effort yesterday, I'd encourage members of the list to sign up for the new Microsoft quarterly [Quantum Newsletter](https://info.microsoft.com/Quantum-Computing-Newsletter-Signup.html) for the latest information on our complete software stack for quantum computing.